vabnaweb/Social-Media-Creator-Assingment-8/README.md

  1
- we found here todays popular social media creators  detail
+ we found here todays popular social media creators  details

 2
 you will know how much their salary is and how much they earn per day by their sites